er453r/ubuntu-gnome.sh/README.md

 ## How can I use this?

-Assuming Ubuntu, you have `wget` installed by default, so:
+Assuming Ubuntu, you have `wget` installed by default, so as `root` run:

     wget -O - https://raw.githubusercontent.com/er453r/ubuntu-gnome.sh/master/ubuntu-gnome.sh | bash

+## Versions compatible

+- 24.04
+- 23.10